 looked like much more then last year.
 I found a parking spot about

-The sun was really warming things up as I was making my way through
+of folks!
+It wasn't long and the sun was really warming things up as I was making my way through

 as video I used 3 DV camcorders.
 Two of which were mounted on the